MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 The `f-IFrameAuth` query parameter tells the web UI *not* to redirect to get an authentication token and the `f-UseMeControl=false` parameter tells the web UI *not* to show the user account information pop-up window.
 These actions are necessary since the hosting website is responsible for authentication.

-The `workspace=<guid>` query parameter creates a separate workspace for the embedded iframe, to avoid data sharing with the nonembedded version of <https://dataexplorer.azure.com>.
+The `workspace=<guid>` query parameter creates a separate workspace for the embedded iframe, to avoid data sharing with the nonembedded version of `https://dataexplorer.azure.com`.

 ### Handle authentication

-When embedding the ADX web UI, the hosting page is responsible for authentication.
-The below diagrams describes the auth flow.
+When embedding the web UI, the hosting page is responsible for authentication.
+The following diagrams describe the authentication flow.

 :::image type="content" source="../images/host-web-ux-in-iframe/adx-embed-sequencediagram.png" alt-text="Sequence diagram for authentication in an embedded ADX iframe":::